Financial Literacy

 What Is Financial Literacy?

-Financial literacy is the ability to understand—and manage—your finances through the use of skills like budgeting and investing.
+Financial literacy is basically professional finance education or the ability to understand—and manage—your finances through the use of skills like budgeting and investing.
 Without it, you’re more likely to live beyond your means, have a poor credit score (or no credit score at all), and face issues like bankruptcy or foreclosure.
 Luckily, though, there are a few main principles you can follow to develop and sustain the financial literacy necessary to live and retire comfortably.

 Important elements of financial literacy include: